 When I wake up at 7:00 am in the morning I performed absolution and pray.
-After prayers I greeted dad and mum.
+After prayers I greet dad and mum.
 I sweep our house and rope the floor.
 I take my breakfast, fetch water from the well, wash my cloths, wash the bowls, cooking pot, and so on.
 After that my mum sent me to the market to buy cooking ingredients for her.

 Sometime I help her for cooking before I go to school in the afternoon.
 I also iron my uniform, take bath, before school time.
 I go to school at 12:30 and we close at 6:00 pm in the evening.
-If I cam I take my lunch.
+If I come I take my lunch.
 After taken my lunch I take two hours to rest before I start study my book.
-I started studies at 9:00 pm – 11:30 pm then I go to bed till the next day.
+I started studies at 9:00 pm - 11:30 pm then I go to bed till the next day.
 This is what I did every day.

 From Abie Darboe"

 After reading my first thought was of how hard working and studious she has become.
 When asked what she wanted to be when older, she replied a politician.
 I said "I'm extremely proud of you Abie and I think someday I will be as equally proud of your political career".

 Your next steps to Footsteps...